Parents can help college grads secure internships

 Make sure your grad knows the ‘Big Five’

-In order to become a successful intern, the student job blog I Am Next suggests applicants apply the following:
+In order to become a successful intern, the student job blog I Am Next suggests consumers get started the following:

 - Sell yourself to win over your supervisor.